the Science of thinkingWhere outdoor adventure meets the latest research into how children build powerful thinking habits.

-Each day is framed around a series of adventures
+Each day at The Park is framed around a series of adventures

 Mornings are spent in The Socratic Playground - an evidence-based programme to build critical thinking skills and oracy